Unit rationale, description and aim

 Assessment Task 1 - Written Assessment

-Enables students to demonstrate their understanding of key concepts related to the evidence and efficacy of recovery-oriented practice.
+Students will demonstrate their understanding of key concepts related to recovery-oriented and trauma-informed approaches to practice.

 Weighting